Fostering and honoring a bidirectional understanding of our community partners' expertise

 The Alliance for Research in Chicagoland Communities

-The Alliance for Research in Chicagoland Communities (ARCC) supports authentic community-academic research partnerships between Chicagoland communities and Northwestern University that benefit the people being researched and improve health and equity.
+The Alliance for Research in Chicagoland Communities (ARCC) catalyzed and supports authentic community-academic research partnerships between Chicagoland communities and Northwestern University that honor, are driven by, & share power with communities to improve health & equity.